 The plan for The Symposium comes from Erixymachus, the physician, who shares his opinion that each of the attendees, starting on the left, should recite the fairest praise of Eros.
 This idea originates with Phaedrus who claims that Eros has never been properly praised.
 Socrates agrees, stating that no one would disagree with him, and Phaedrus begins.

-Phaedrus, whose name means “bright”, was a young follower of Socrates and was indicted in the profanation of the Eleusian mysteries, for which Alcibiades was accused at the outset of the failed Sicilian expedition.
-Phaedrus fled Athens.
-However, the Symposium takes place shortly before the Sicilian expedition.
-Phaedrus was a young enlightened and beautiful young man.
+Phaedrus, whose name means “bright”, was a young follower of Socrates and was later indicted in the profanation of the Eleusian mysteries, for which Alcibiades was accused at the outset of the failed Sicilian expedition.
+Phaedrus eventually fled Athens.
+However, The Symposium takes place shortly before the Sicilian expedition.
+Phaedrus was a young enlightened and ‘beautiful’ young man.
 He did not believe in the myths or the gods.